-This test may be performed in four different stages to find the cause of low vitamin B12 levels.
+This test may be done in four different stages to find the cause of a low vitamin B12 level.

 Stage II: You are given radioactive B12 along with intrinsic factor.
 Intrinsic factor is a protein produced by cells in the stomach lining.
-The body needs it so the intestines can absorb vitamin B12 efficiently.
+The body needs it so the intestines can absorb vitamin B12.

-Stage II of the test can tell whether low vitamin B12 levels are caused by problems in the stomach that prevent it from producing intrinsic factor.
+Stage II of the test can tell whether a low vitamin B12 level is caused by problems in the stomach, preventing it from producing intrinsic factor.

-If a Stage II test is abnormal, a Stage III test is performed.
+If Stage II is abnormal, a Stage III test is done.

 Stage III: This test is done after you have taken antibiotics for 2 weeks.
 It can tell whether abnormal bacterial growth has caused the low vitamin B12 levels.

 Stage IV: This test determines whether low vitamin B12 levels are caused by problems with the pancreas.
-With this test, you will take pancreatic enzymes for three days, followed by a radioactive dose of vitamin B12.
+With this test, you take pancreatic enzymes for 3 days.
+You then take a radioactive dose of vitamin B12.

 - Do not eat for 8 hours before starting the test, then eat normally for the next 24 hours.
 You can drink water.

-- The health care provider may ask you to stop taking drugs that can affect the test.
+- The health care provider may ask you to stop taking medicines that can affect the test.